OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 Some of these sprints may be recurring for several days.

-* **Introduction to [Symbolic Computation Software Composability Protocol (SCSCP)](http://www.symbolic-computing.org/scscp)** (lead: Alexander Konovalov): SCSCP is a remote procedure call protocol supported by several computer algebra systems and another software tools.
+* **Introduction to [Symbolic Computation Software Composability Protocol (SCSCP)](http://www.symbolic-computing.org/scscp)** (lead: Olexandr Konovalov): SCSCP is a remote procedure call protocol supported by several computer algebra systems and another software tools.
 I could demonstrate how to use it, and provide further guidelines for using it in your code.
 This could cover the new Python packages